Best Auto-Switching Energy Companies (Reduce Energy Bills)

 I think many people – like my fossilised parents, who still deem it acceptable to pay poor and unsuspecting schmucks with cheques – avoid dethroning energy suppliers because of the perceived hassle of it all.

-Once upon a time, my beloved dinosaurs’ may have had a [subjective] point, to be fair.
+Once upon a time, my beloved dinosaurs’ may have had a point.
 For reasons already covered, traditional comparison websites aren’t all that efficient anymore.
 Even my dusty parents know it.

 I’ve historically unearthed better deals by stampeding through traditional comparison websites (e.g. MoneySuperMarket.com.
 Confused.com etc) and tasking their algorithms to match me with better partners, every few years.